Eugene City Hall

-Eugene City Hall, also known as the Civic Center, was the city hall of Eugene, Oregon, United States, the second-largest city in Oregon, from 1964 to 2012.
+The Eugene City Hall, also known as the Civic Center, was the city hall of Eugene, Oregon, United States, the second-largest city in Oregon, from 1964 to 2012.
 It was a mid-century modern, single-story structure with a central plaza and underground parking.
-It was opened in 1964, closed in 2012, and demolished in 2014–15, with plans for its replacement by a new city hall.
+It was opened in 1964, closed in 2012, and demolished in 2014–15.
+In 2024, Eugene moved the city hall to Eugene Water and Electric Board's (EWEB) former Headquarters.

 History

 The building was the result of a national design contest that included 25 entries, later narrowed to four, and awarded to Stafford, Morin, and Longwood of Eugene and Portland in 1961.
 Site work began in early 1962.
 The building opened in 1964.
 The building and its landscaped plaza were immediately praised as low-key, open designs that welcomed public participation in government.
 In 1965, it was awarded a citation for excellence in community architecture by the Southwest Oregon chapter of the American Institute of Architects.